Boise, Idaho: Downtown Boise

 Downtown Boise is Boise's cultural center and home to many small businesses as well as a growing number of high-rises.
 While downtown Boise lacks a major retail/dining focus like Seattle and Portland, the area has a variety of shops and growing option for dining choices.
 Centrally, 8th Street contains a pedestrian zone with sidewalk cafes and restaurants.
 The neighborhood has many local restaurants, bars, and boutiques and supports a vibrant nightlife.
 The area contains the Basque Block, which gives visitors a chance to learn about and enjoy Boise's Basque heritage.
 Downtown Boise's main attractions include the Idaho State Capitol, the classic Egyptian Theatre on the corner of Capitol Boulevard and Main Street, the Boise Art Museum on Capitol in front of Julia Davis Park, and Zoo Boise on the grounds of Julia Davis Park.

 Boise's economy was threatened in the late 1990s by commercial development at locations away from the downtown center, such as Boise Towne Square Mall and at shopping centers near new housing developments.

 Cultural events in Downtown Boise include Alive after Five and First Thursday.

 Boise State University

 To the south of downtown Boise is Boise State University and its surrounding environs.
 The area is dominated by residential neighborhoods and businesses catering to the student population.
 The unique blue playing field at the 37,000-seat Albertsons Stadium on the BSU campus, home to the Boise State Broncos football team, is a major city landmark.
-The campus is also home to the Benjamin Victor Gallery and Studio.
 Other cultural and sports centers in the area include the Velma V. Morrison Center for the Performing Arts and ExtraMile Arena.
 Broadway Avenue to the east and south of the BSU campus features many college-themed bars and restaurants.